ccseifert/docs/manager-README.md

   2. Am in a very long meeting (or series of meetings) that requires my full attention.
   3. Am stuck in the subway.
   4. Am on vacation and my wife has hidden my phone for using Slack too much.
   5. Don’t get a notification from Slack on my phone for hours.
-This used to happen more often but hasn't been as much of a problem after upgraing my phone.
+This used to happen more often but hasn't been as much of a problem after upgrading my phone.

 There are very few things that I will do at Klick that are more important than talking with you if you need to talk to me.
 Slack me, email me, drop by my desk, grab time in my calendar.
 If you don’t find time in my calendar, message me and I’ll make time.